 Morgan Lewis has active pro bono committees in our two Texas offices.

-The Chair of our Houston pro bono committee is Denise Scofield.
-Lewis Smith is the Vice Chair.
+The Chair of our Houston pro bono committee is Christina Vitale.
+John Petrelli is the co-chair.
 Lawyers in Houston work in all areas of pro bono immigration practice including traditional asylum work on behalf of refugees, applications for Special Immigrant Juvenile Status (SIJS), Deferred Action for Childhood Arrivals (DACA) and Adjustments of status pursuant to the Violence Against Women Act (VAWA).
 The office is also committed to providing pro bono legal services to needy families and children in the Houston area.

 Dallas pro bono committee Chair Yasmin Tayyab and Vice Chair Jeaneen Kappell lead a diverse pro bono program.
 Dallas lawyers provide employment counseling to non-profits that serve low income populations, assist veterans of the wars of Iraq and Afghanistan obtain the full benefits to which they are entitled, help low income women obtain adjustments of their immigration status pursuant to VAWA and, most notably, handle a number of high profile First Amendment appellate matters.

 Ron Tenpas is the Chair of the Washington DC pro bono committee.
 Christina Payne-Tsoupros currently serves as Vice Chair.
 Our Washington practice is diverse, ranging from individual representations to large scale class actions and impact litigation.
 Our public benefits practice is broad and deep.
 Our lawyers are active participants in the DC Bar’s Advocacy and Justice Clinic through which we assist low income tenants fighting potential eviction by their landlords and represent individuals in their claims for social security disability benefits.